ToshY/seigaiha/README.md

   <summary>🐛 Bugs</summary>

 * Patterns can have unnecessary polygons to the right and under side of the pattern.
 While this is not an issue concerning visibility, it however requires additional `<g>` tags which are unnecessary and therefor wasting storage space. ✅
     * Saved roughly 4% ✅

 </details>

 <details>
   <summary>🏁 Features</summary>

-* Ability to have custom SVG files to fill in the broken/missing pieces for _yabure seigaiha_ patterns.
+* Ability to have custom SVG files to fill in the broken/missing pieces for _yabure seigaiha_ patterns. ✅
+    * Add option to load an image from base64 string in JSON preset.
+        * Use `base64 vector-image.svg` to get base64 string, or write to temporary file
+          with `cat vector-image.svg | base64 -w 0 > vector-image_base64.txt` and copy-paste the contents into
+          the `image` key in the JSON preset.

 </details>

 ## ❕ License